Stuart Forster suggests where to visit for the best view of the Munich Oktoberfest in Germany.

 The St Paul Church (St-Pauls-Platz, 80336 Munich) hosts exhibitions and concerts, as well as services.

-The Munich Oktoberfest begins at noon on the penultimate Saturday in September and runs for approximately a fortnight.
+The Munich Oktoberfest begins at noon on the penultimate Saturday in September and runs for two weeks.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.